ankitmalpani/udacity-carnd-lanelines-p1/README.md

 # udacity-carnd-lanelines-p1
-submission of Udacity CarND's first project: LaneLines
+Submission of Udacity CarND's first project: LaneLines

 #**Finding Lane Lines on the Road**

----

 ### Reflection

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 *My pipeline consisted of the following steps:*

 1. First converted the image to grayscale
 2. Took a copy of the image to work with
 3. Applied gaussian smoothing using kernel of size 5